Labour veteran Abbott ‘dismayed’ at prospect of being blocked from standing

 Ex-Labour leader Mr Corbyn is launching his own campaign against his former party in Islington North later on Wednesday.

-Shadow health secretary Wes Streeting said Ms Abbott was a “trailblazer” but it is a “decision for the Labour Party’s National Executive Committee” whether she can stand.
+Shadow health secretary Wes Streeting said Ms Abbott is a “trailblazer” but it is a “decision for the Labour Party’s National Executive Committee” whether she can stand.

 He told BBC Radio 4’s Today programme: “I have no idea (of) the basis upon which the decision is made.”

-Prime Minister Rishi Sunak said Labour had to be “transparent” about Ms Abbott’s position.
+Prime Minister Rishi Sunak said Labour has to be “transparent” about Ms Abbott’s position.

+Tory chairman Richard Holden wrote to Sir Keir demanding answers about the process.

 In other developments: